Kimskogfelter/Recipe-site/README.md

 - I tested that all text is easy to read and to understand
 - The HTML and CSS got valified through both CSS and HTML validators
 - The Python is valified through PEP8
-- The Javascript is valified through ...
-- I tested all the code through the whole webpage though these stages:
+- I tested all the different functions, buttons etc on the website:
   -

 #### BUGS